phuid/laser_projector/README.md

 ### Hardware construction

 this part is not gonna be added untill around Febuary 2022, since that's when my brother is gonna start working on modeling the case and when we are gonna buy the Galvos and all other components and put them together.

+## What my code does - what happens when your RPI starts

+1. pm2 starts ./laser_projector-web_ui.js, ./wifi_manage/wifi_manager.js and ./discord_bot/discord_bot.js

+2. wifi_manager configures the wlan0 module based on the AP/stealth/wifi switch

+    *grounded = connected to ground*
+    *AP = access point (hotspot)*

+    1. if neither of pins (GPIO/BCM pin 6, GPIO/BCM pin 5) are grounded my code runs `sudo ifconfig wlan0 down`
+    and
+    `sudo systemctl disable hostapd dnsmasq`
+    else it runs just
+    `sudo ifconfig wlan0 up`

+    2. if pin 6 is grounded it starts configuring an AP on the RPI

+        1. `sudo systemctl enable hostapd dnsmasq`

+        2. removes comment from the last section of my `/etc/dhcpcd.conf` file (add following to the file)

+                interface wlan0
+                    static ip_address=192.168.4.1/24
+                    nohook wpa_supplicant

+        3. reboots the RPI

+        4. every time it starts (on boot) it checks if hostapd.service is enabled
+            - if it is NOT, it enables it in steps 1., 2. and 3. above
+            - if it is, it continues

+        5. `sudo ifdown wlan0`

+        6. `sudo systemctl start dnsmasq`

+        7. `sudo hostapd -B /etc/hostapd/hostapd.conf`

+        8. `sudo systemctl reload dnsmasq`

+    3. if pin 5 is grounded it starts configuring default wifi connection on the RPI
+        1. `sudo systemctl stop hostapd dnsmasq`

+        2. checks, if RPI is already connected to a wifi
+            - if it is it breaks and doesnt continue
+            - if it isn't it continues with steps

+        3. `sudo systemctl disable hostapd dnsmasq`

+        4. comments out the last section of my `/etc/dhcpcd.conf` file

+                #interface wlan0
+                    #static ip_address=192.168.4.1/24
+                    #nohook wpa_supplicant

+        5. reboots the RPI and doesn't need to do anything after

 ## Progress (everything you need is above this part)